Network sovereignty: Role of WIPO

 The World Intellectual Property Organization is a United Nations body, designed to protect intellectual property across all of its member states.
 WIPO allows content to traverse various networks through their Patent Cooperation Treaty (PCT).
 The PCT allows for international patents by providing security for content providers across state borders.
 It is up to states to enforce their own network sovereignty over these patents.
 Global standards for copyright and encryption are viewed as one way that governments could cooperate.
 With global standards it is easier to enforce network sovereignty because it builds respect for intellectual property and maintains the rights of content creators and providers.
 It is possible that governments may not be able to keep up with regulating these initiatives.
 For example, in the 1995 Clipper Chip system, the Clinton administration in the United States reneged on its original policy because it was deemed that it would soon be too easy to crack the chips.
 One alternative proposed was the implementation of the digital signature, which could be used to protect network sovereignty by having content providers and governments sign off the content, like for a digital envelope.
 This system has already been implemented in the use of Wi-Fi Protected Access Enterprise networks, some secured websites, and software distribution.
 It allows content to pass through borders without difficulty because it is facilitated through organizations such as WIPO.

 Countries

 In his 2015 book Data and Goliath, American security expert Bruce Schneier says the cyber sovereignty movement, in countries such as Russia, China, France and Saudi Arabia, was given an enormous boost by the 2013 revelations of widespread international NSA surveillance, which those countries pointed to as justification for their activities and evidence of U.S. hypocrisy on Internet freedom issues.

-In 2018, the United States adopted the CLOUD Act, which allows United States law enforcement to obtained data stored by United States-based companies outside of the United States.
+In 2018, the United States adopted the CLOUD Act, which allows United States law enforcement to obtain data stored by United States-based companies outside of the United States.
 Numerous countries responded with measures to keep data located in their own borders.